 VirtualMesh.
 The virtual mesh exposes configuration to facilitate cross-cluster communications.

 Once trust has been established, Service Mesh Hub will start federating services so that they are accessible across clusters.
 Behind the scenes, Service Mesh Hub will handle the networking – possibly through egress and ingress gateways, and possibly affected by user-defined traffic and access policies – and ensure requests to the service will resolve and be routed to the right destination.
+Networking configuration is push from Service Mesh Hub to the managed service meshes that are part of the virtual mesh.
 Users can fine-tune which services are federated where by editing the virtual mesh.

 Traffic and Access Policies